What are her qualifications?

 These sensations are normal and usually pass quickly.

 That said, some areas are naturally more sensitive than others.
 I’ll do my best to communicate expectations before we get started.
-Our work together is going to be a collaboration.
-We make decisions together about your care.
+Our work together is a collaboration, and we make decisions about your care together.

 What if I am scared of needles?